 Then, the giggler leaps and sinks its fangs into Gib.
 The warrior priest can see the glee in the creature's eyes even as he feels the unholy cold grip his muscles.
-The thing draws back a taloned hand, intent on driving the nails into the helpless priests's throat, but as the blow falls, it staggers for a moment before three hundred pounds of fur-covered muscle explode through it; Arancon slashes it through the leg, and Ch'dau tackles the thing to the ground before rending it very nearly in two with one of his short blades.
+The thing draws back a taloned hand, intent on driving the nails into the helpless priests's throat, but as the blow falls, it staggers for a moment before three hundred pounds of fur-covered muscle explode through it; Aranwen slashes it through the leg, and Ch'dau tackles the thing to the ground before rending it very nearly in two with one of his short blades.

-The zombies mindlessly press on pummeling Gib, but Arancon and Kith are there to remove them, and soon, Ch'dau rejoins.
+The zombies mindlessly press on pummeling Gib, but Aranwen and Kith are there to remove them, and soon, Ch'dau rejoins.
 The fight lasts a few more bloody moments, but finally, comes to merciful end.

 Fifteen zombies and one giggling monstrosity lie motionless around the common room of the Inn, though all but the mages suffer from various injuries.